- Ayurveda Retreats

 We welcome you on a beautiful island in Sri Lanka.
 The proud history of the island of over 2500 years and the breathtaking variety of landscapes will conquer your heart and soul like no other destination.
 May the time you spend on the island be filled with exciting experiences.

 What will impress you most about Sri Lanka is the amazing variety of landscapes.
-It is possible to explore bright green rice fields, sun-tanned beaches, destroyed towns, small lively villages, near desert regions, wildlife reserves in tropical jungles and tea plantations in the hills literally within a few hours.
+It is possible to create bright green rice fields, sun-tanned beaches, destroyed towns, small lively villages, near desert regions, wildlife reserves in tropical jungles and tea plantations in the hills literally within a few hours.
+Happen.

-Ancient Sanskrit literature refers to Sri Lanka as “Singhalesian” – island of The Sinhalese.
+Ancient Sanskrit literature refers to Sri Lanka as “Sinhala” – the island of the Sinhalese.
 The people with this name have inhabited this island since the earliest history.
-Traditions recorded in Sri Lanka’s historical chronicles go back to the exiled North Indian prince Vijay and his entourage, who settled on the island in the 6th century.
+Traditions recorded in Sri Lanka’s historical chronicles go back to the exiled North Indian prince Vijay and his entourage, who settled on the island and settled on the island in the 6th century.
 The Sinhalese kingdom was founded.

 However, the oldest known civilization dates back to 380 BC, when Anuradhapura (205 km from Colombo) was founded as its first capital.
 After the advent of Buddhism in the 3rd century BC, a civilization rich in Indo-Aric culture developed.
-It produced the big cities with their “dagabas”, which compare the pyramids of the Egyptian palaces and amusement gardens, the rich art and architecture and the gigantic irrigation works, many of which are still in use today.
+It produced the big cities with their “dagabas”, which compare the pyramids of the Egyptian palaces and amusement gardens, the rich art and architecture and the gigantic irrigation works, many of which are still in use today, and even in their size.
+Exceed.

 With the invasion from neighboring southern India, the power base shifted to Polonnaruwa (101 km southeast of Anuradhapura) and to other cities such as Dambadeniya, Kurunegala, Kotte and Kandy.
 In the 16th century, with the arrival of the Portuguese in 1505, the island had its first known encounter with the merchants and colonial masters of the West.
 This was followed by a period of almost 500 years during which the island came under the control and influence of the colonial rulers Portuguese, Dutch and British.
 While the Portuguese and Dutch ruled the coastal regions for about 150 years, the British established complete control of the island with the fall of the Kandyan Kingdom in 1815.
 They, too, ruled for 150 years before the country became independent again in 1948.
 The effects of many cultures over the centuries have led to the rich diversity of the country’s culture, of which many testimonies are present today.
 The island’s economy is traditionally based on agriculture with rice as its main food.
 Spices such as cinnamon, cardamom, clove, nutmeg and pepper have been exported since time immemorial, as have precious stones and even peacocks and elephants.
 With Western commercial influence, Rice gave way to money harvesting until the British made tea the foundation of the economy.
 The new boost in the economy lies in exports to the export-oriented industry.
 Agriculture is now being revived.
 Non-traditional exports of clothing, seafood, foliage, cut flowers and tropical fish, as well as the value-adding agribusiness, have contributed to Sri Lanka’s economic progress in recent years.